x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 It's not my fault, if I couldn't understand what you had to say.
 It might not even be your fault, either, since I might lack business or technical context to realize why something is important.
 But be certain it will be your fault, have you failed to make your point to the “right” people.
 Who are they?
 Think leadership planning whether your project should be on Q1's shortlist, the platform team that act as a gateway in anything X, and the security team in that effort to integrate with a third party.

 ### Saying more than you need
-Be laconic, my friend, said no one.
+Be laconic [^1], my friend, said no one.
 But seriously, why say with more words that which can be said with less.
-Fun fact: Laconic is an adjective that refers to Laconia.
-A region in Greece most known for residing Sparta – the famed war-oriented city state of Ancient Greece.
-Less known is however the fact that Spartans valued being “laconic”.
 Not following?
 Then read the following paragraph:

 > In light of the time and effort you have spent and may otherwise continue to spend on dealing with their repeated requests for assistance, we can support you for the forthcoming term should the requirements be agreed.